Albi Sole, Our Founder (retired)

 RYAN BARFOOT: DIRECTOR-AT-LARGE

-Ryan is happy to serve as the BC Director for the OCC.
-After graduating from the University of Victoria, Ryan completed his Bachelor of Education specializing in Outdoor and Experiential Learning at Queens University and a M.Ed. in Curriculum Development and Implementation at Simon Fraser University.
+Ryan Barfoot (@rybarfoot) completed his Bachelor of Education specializing in Outdoor and Experiential Learning at Queens University and a M.Ed. in Curriculum Development and Implementation at Simon Fraser University.
 His research interests include transformative education, contemporary Rites of Passage, place-based and ecological learning environments.
-Ryan has delivered education programs at the grassroots and governmental level.
-He has worked with Parks Canada, BC Parks, the National Forest Service and the National Parks Service before building the Outdoor & Ecological Learning department for the Powell River School District.
-He also chairs the district Sustainable Schools Committee and is the program coordinator for the Coast Mountain Academy.
-Ryan has piloted sustainability programs and co-authored curriculum documents with the BC Ministry of Education.
-He speaks & delivers workshops in the areas of Environmental and Nature-based Education and is a core team member of the Classrooms to Communities Provincial PD project.
-With a passion for pretty much everything, he puts his heart and soul into all he does.
-Ryan is guided by his belief that a better world is possible and relentlessly endeavours to be a net benefit to this world.
-He, his wife Karin and son Wren currently live in the old Townsite (Powell River) on the Sunshine Coast BC, Canada.
+Ryan has worked with Parks Canada, BC Parks, the National Forest Service and the National Parks Service before building the Outdoor & Ecological Learning department for the Powell River School District.
+With a passion for connecting people to their earthly home, Ryan is guided by his belief that a better world is possible and relentlessly endeavours to be a net benefit to this world.
+He, his wife Karin and children Wren and Rio currently live in the old Townsite (Powell River) on the Sunshine Coast BC, Canada.
+You can find more about his work here: https://integralearning.org/